RealityRipple/EmoteWall/CONFIG.md

          - [ ] If `true`, `'Conga'` lines will only show up on the top or bottom three rows to avoid the middle of the screen globally.
          - [ ] If `false`, the setting will default to any more specific avoidMiddle `'Conga'` settings.

+  * `statuses`
+    *Display status notices whenever a connection is made or a connection issue occurs.*
+    - [ ] If `true`, any changes in connectivity will show a notice for a moment.
+    - [ ] If `false`, no status information will be displayed.

 * `emote`
   *Settings related to individual emote display.*